MikSaint/BitcoinHashtag/README.md

 **A chrome extension that brings back the #Bitcoin hashtag on X!**

-Adds the BTC logo next to the '#Bitcoin' hashtag on X. Created by @oneSaint.
+Created by [@oneSaint](https://x.com/oneSaint).
 Tip me: bc1qu9t4r7g4qdksrxxusmcy3k0j9gt8vn8hpfcq5w

 How to install it:
 1. Download the ZIP folder and unzip it.